The shells I picked out of the sand

 sandals longing for socks,

-repulsive crocs,
+repulsive crocs.

-because the one pair I always wear is still by the door,
+is still by the door,

-the sole separating from the shoe,
+sole separating from shoe,

-having sacrificed itself for the pleasures of the day,
+for the pleasures of the day,

-and tracked sand all along the house,
+tracked sand all along the house,

 and protected me from the tiny grains

-that are still big enough to inconvenience me,
+that are still big enough

-rather than remind me of
+And remind me of

-what they have taken from me,
+everything they have taken from me.

-a place I’m still running from,
+A place I’m still running from,

-the only proof that I have lived at all.
+the only proof